veracity/veracity-documentation/common/markdown/egest/egest.md

 except Exception as e:
     print("There was an error during SAS service creation.
 Details: {0}".format(e))

-# upload text blob to container
-blobName = "blobCreatedViaSAS.txt"
-print("Uploading {0} blob to {1} container...".format(blobName, containerName))
-try:
-    sas_service.create_blob_from_text(containerName, blobName, 'This Veracity blob was created with a shared access signature granting write permissions to the container.') except Exception as e:
-    print("There was an error during blob uploading.
-Details: {0}".format(e))

 # list blobs in container
 print("Blobs in container: ")
 try: